 About.
 Detailed information of a group.
 If you are a group manager, you can modify the information of a group.

-Not only can you choose how the visibility and joining method of the group should be, but you can also define what kind of group it is.
-Much like the Event and Topic type, you can add a new Group type field.
+In the taxonomy settings, under group type you can define what kind of group it is.
+Much like the Event and Topic type, you can add a Group type field.
 Which allows a site manager to decide what different types of groups there are in your community.
-Localized, organizational, you name it, you can add it.
+Regional, organizational, you name it, you can add it.
 We have made this optional by default, if you want to enable it you can find it under “Group settings” in your configurations ( as seen in the image below).

 Then you can set your group type under taxonomy settings just like Topics and Event.

 Once you save them, every time you create a group, the user can add what type of group it is depending on the suggestions listed.

 - You can add a group by using the ‘+’ button in the header menu.

 - You can set the visibility of the group and the content of the group.